+- (a) Engage in lifestyle changes, in a multidisciplinary setting, that may prevent communicable and non-communicable diseases and/or improve therapeutic outcomes. - (b) Participate in screening and disease prevention programmes and campaigns. - (c) Advise patients on self-care and adherence to treatment regimens.

+Assessment (Tick approp priate box) (

-(a) Engage in lifestyle changes, in a multidisciplinary setting, that may prevent (communicable and non-communicable diseases and/or improve therapeutic outcomes.
-Participate in screening and disease prevention programmes and campaigns.
-Advise patients on self-care and adherence to treatment regimens. sessment (Tick appropriate box) Doe es this standard form part of my current practice of pharmacy?
-Ye s No 🗆 IF Y ES, on the basis of the evidence I have identified I can do this.
-Asse essment (Tick appropriate box) - In general, does Domain 1 form part of my current tice of pharmacy?
-Yes □ No □ IF Y ES, Ш I have assessed my competency in this domain and can provide evidence in all of the elements.
-I have accessed my competency in this domain and will undertake CRD in the standard I have assessed my competency in this domain and will undertake CPD in the standard that I currently cannot provide evidence for, in order to meet all the requirements of this standard.
+Assessment (Tick appropriate box) - In general, does Domain 1 form part of my current practice of pharmacy?
+Yes No IF Y ES, I have assessed my competency in this domain and can provide evidence in all of the elements.
+I have assessed my competency in this domain and will undertake CPD in the standard that I currently cannot provide evidence for, in order to meet all the requirements of this standard.